 In an effort to ensure compliance with applicable AML/CFT standards, the Company has implemented the following “four pillars”: (i) the development of internal policies, procedures, and controls; (ii) the designation of an MLRO; (iii) an ongoing employee training program; and (iv) an independent audit function to test the compliance program.
 The Company has also established implemented a written customer identification program (“CIP”) (also referred to as “know-your-client” or “KYC” program) set forth in this AML Policy to understand our customers/account holders and their source of funding.

-The Company is based in Manama, Bahrain where it operates a digital currency exchange licensed by the Central Bank of Bahrain (“CBB”).
+The Company is based in Manama, Bahrain where it operates a digital currency trading platform licensed by the Central Bank of Bahrain (“CBB”).
 The Company is committed to complying with applicable AML/CFT laws and regulations of Bahrain consistent with its obligations under its CBB license.
 All Representatives and Business Partners must understand that compliance with applicable Bahraini AML/CFT laws and regulations is critical so that the Company can continue to maintain its CBB license.
 This includes, but is not limited to:

 In addition, certain principals of the Company are from the United States.
 In their personal capacity, those principals remain subject to U.S. AML/CFT laws and regulations irrespective of where they are located.
-At this stage, the Company is not engaged in any business in the United States, nor does it maintain or intend to allow U.S. customers/clients/users to gain access to its digital currency exchange or related products or services.
+At this stage, the Company is not engaged in any business in the United States, nor does it maintain or intend to allow U.S. customers/clients/users to gain access to its digital currency trading platform or related products or services.
 Should you learn of any activities that contradict this Company position, you must notify the MLRO so that he or she can determine whether any registration, reporting, record keeping, and/or other AML/CFT compliance program requirements will apply to the Company under U.S. state or federal laws and regulations in addition to those that are already contained in this AML Policy.

 Our MLRO/CCO is responsible for developing and enforcing the policies and procedures of our AML Program.
 Our MLRO/CCO is required to report any violations of our AML Program directly to our CEO and our Board.
 In addition, our MLRO/CCO is responsible for recording and filing SARs, CTRs and performing a AML Program audit at least annually.